iktakahiro/dddpy/README.md

 ### UoW (Unit of Work)

-Even if we succeed in isolating the domain layer, some issues rremain.
-One of them is 'how to manage transactions'.
+Even if we succeed in isolating the domain layer, some issues remain.
+One of them is *how to manage transactions*.

 UoW (Unit of Work) Pattern can be the solution.